rust-lang/rust/doc/tutorial-borrowed-ptr.md

 would accept the example we gave earlier.
 The example is safe because the shape pointer has type `&Shape`, which means "borrowed pointer to immutable memory containing a `shape`".
-If, however, the type of that pointer were `&const Shape` or `&mut Shape`, then the ref binding would be ill-typed.
+If, however, the type of that pointer were `&mut Shape`, then the ref binding would be ill-typed.
 Just as with unique boxes, the compiler will permit `ref` bindings into data owned by the stack frame even if the data are mutable, but otherwise it requires that the data reside in immutable memory.

 # Returning borrowed pointers